danbev/learning-quantum-computing/README.md

 Regarding this probability, I was wondering how we can compute using it, I mean there is no guarantee that we find a value i a particular state even though the probability is high.
-Right, but if you can run it many times.
+Right, but if you have many particles they you can use the probability.
+Hmm, so is a single qbit implemented using multiple particles then or how does that work.

+Measurement.
+We have learnt that measuring the state will collapse the wave function and this happens all the time to particules when they get hit by light or other interaction.
+This is why we don't see thing in superposition state in everyday life and also why it is so hard to create a quantum computer.
+They need to isolate the particle to avoid interference with the outside environment.

 #### Swap Gate
 Takes 2 qbits and swaps their state.